bryanwweber/orbital-mechanics-notes/the-orbit-equation/parabolic-trajectories.md

 v_{\text{esc}} = \sqrt{2} v_{\text{circular}}
 :::

 In practice, an object that is launched from Earth on an escape trajectory will not actually make it out to infinity.
-This is because of the influence of other gravitational bodies in our solar system, particularly the sun.
+This is because of the influence of other gravitational bodies in our solar system, particularly the Sun.
 Interestingly, the satellite will end up in the same orbit as Earth if it doesn't have any other velocity boosts.

 ## Flight Path Angle